stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Global Flip

-By default the Vulkan Y axis points __down__ which is opposite to OpenGL (and just about every other 3D library).
+By default the Vulkan Y axis points __down__ which is the opposite direction to OpenGL (and just about every other 3D library).

 However we came across a global solution that handily flips the axis by specifying a 'negative' viewport rectangle: [Flipping the Vulkan viewport](https://www.saschawillems.de/blog/2019/03/29/flipping-the-vulkan-viewport/)

-The implementation is relatively trivial, we add a _flip_ setting to the `ViewportStageBuilder` which is applied when the viewport descriptor is populated:
+The implementation is relatively trivial - we add a _flip_ setting to the `ViewportStageBuilder` which is applied when the viewport descriptor is populated:

 ```java
 private void populate(Viewport viewport, VkViewport info) {